mstykow/QB2EST/README.md

 Additional comments:

-* Place your QuickBooks export Excel file into the same directory as this script, run script, and follow prompts.
+* Place your QuickBooks export Excel file into the same directory as these two scripts, run QB2EST.py, and follow prompts.
 * You may need to install the following modules:
   * openpyxl: pip install openpyxl
   * pycountry: pip install pycountry